a1247418/multiParamNewsBenchmark/README.md

 This repository hosts a semi-synthetic benchmark based on the UCI NY-Times corpus (Newman, 2008) and the simulation described in
 "Learning Representations for Counterfactual Inference"[1].

-The benchmark realizes an arbitrary number of binary or parametric treatment options.
+The benchmark realizes an arbitrary number of binary or parametric (continuous) treatment options.
 Its covariates are based on real-world data, but the treatment assignments and outcomes are simulated.

 ## BEFORE RUNNING
-Before simulating the data, you need to download the NY Times corpus ( https://archive.ics.uci.edu/ml/machine-learning-databases/bag-of-words/ ) and place it in the 'data' folder.
+Before simulating the data, you need to **download the NY Times corpus** ( https://archive.ics.uci.edu/ml/machine-learning-databases/bag-of-words/ ) and place it in the 'data' folder.
+Download both the docword and vocab file.

 ## How to run
-After downloading the corpus, run preprocess.py to generate an LDA representation of the data.<br />
+After downloading the corpus, **run preprocess.py** to generate an LDA representation of the data.<br />
-Then run simulate.py to generate the simulated dataset.<br />
+Then **run simulate.py** to generate the simulated dataset.<br />
 The jupyter notebook analysis.ipynb is provided as a starting point to explore the dataset.<br />
 The config.py file contains options for the simulation process.
 Among others, how many treatments should be simulated and how many datasets should be created.<br />